iPelino/paragraph-portfolio/README.md

 # Paragraph-Portfolio

-> This is a ruby on rails 5.2 application that allows user to create their portfolio
+> This is a ruby on rails 5.2 application that allows user to create their portfolios

 ### Features
 - Real time chat engine for comments